10 min read

 The Pivot Death Spiral: India’s “Change Until You Die” Culture

 India’s startup ecosystem has a pivot addiction.
-The playbook goes like this: launch with a unique idea, raise seed funding on the story, discover that the unit economics don’t work, pivot to whatever sector is currently attracting VC attention, raise more money on the new story, discover that the new unit economics also don’t work (but with more competition), pivot again, and repeat until the money runs out or a miracle happens.
+The playbook: launch with a unique idea, raise seed funding on the story, discover the unit economics don’t work, pivot to whatever sector is attracting VC attention, raise more money on the new story, discover the new unit economics also don’t work (but with more competition), pivot again, repeat until the money runs out.

 Dunzo isn’t an outlier.
 It’s the poster child.